 The basic philosophy behind StrengthsFinder is that everyone has natural talents and that we’ll get the farthest in life if we focus on elevating our personal strengths, rather than trying to balance out our weaknesses.
 StrengthsFinder lists 34 potential strengths, and after taking the assessment, you’ll get to see and learn about your top five with in-depth information and suggestions for using your strengths in your life and work.

 The assessment consists of almost 200 questions, like the ones you see below, and takes about 30 minutes to complete.
 The questions themselves are often pretty interesting and get you thinking about what’s important to you and what you do well.

 I recently took the test myself, discovering that my top strengths are “Empathy, Maximizer, Ideation, Relator, and Individualization.”
 Summed up quickly, this means that I love building relationships with and understanding other people — including what makes them unique.
 I’m also constantly striving for excellence, and fascinated by ideas.

 It’s interesting to see what these strengths reveal about my life and business.
 For example, the downside of the “Relator” strength — which means that I love building closeness with other people — is that I can feel anxious or depressed if I haven’t heard from a good friend in awhile.
-Alternatively, many of my strengths, like Empathy, Maximizer, Ideation, and Individualization allow me to easily create customized and personal designs for my graphic design clients and to see things from their perspective.
 Thinking about all of my top strengths helps me to understand which values are most important in my life and how I can better integrate them into everything I do.